mmmirrra/mmmirrra.github.io/_posts/2023-08-02-MultimediaSystem-environment.markdown

   - Processes numeric and character data
 - Multimedia database system
   - A system that can efficiently store and search not only numbers and characters but also multimedia data
-  - Create a description based on the contents of the media object and store that description : Metadata
+  - Create a description based on the contents of the media object and store that description: Metadata
   - Requires large storage space
 <br />
 - Meta database